For angels, scouts & seed funds

 GitDealFlow isn't a better database.
 It's a different signal.

 Databases and warm intros tell you a company is hot once it already is.
 Engineering activity tells you before.
+Believe that one thing, and every other way of sourcing is just waiting for the news to break.

 The old way